 Chatbots are capable of quickly answering your eCommerce customers’ questions and assisting in product search.
-Furthermore, they can analyse the individual customer’s previous behaviour on the website to provide even better customer support.
+Furthermore, they can analyze the individual customer’s previous behavior on the website to provide even better customer support.
 As such it is hardly surprising that it is one of this year’s most prominent trends in UX design for eCommerce.

 There are many advantages to providing content such as blog articles on your website, including:

 When it comes to UX design for eCommerce, 2020 will see an emphasis on content as promotional material.
 This means optimizing the experience for your eCommerce customers.